segovia94/block-style-plugins/README.md

       '#type': 'textfield'
       '#title': 'Add a custom css class'
       '#default_value': 'my-class'
+  template: block__my_custom_template
 ```

 > Notice: Form fields need to be on the same level and cannot currently be
 nested.

+By adding a `template` you may specify a template theme suggestion of your
+choosing for the block.

 ### Example Plugins